Frequently Asked Dental Questions – Southlake, TX

 How Will I Know If I Have Gum Disease?

-The most reliable way to find out is to visit our office for a checkup.
+The most reliable way to find out is to visit our dental office for a checkup.
 We can check for the telltale signs of a gum infection and begin treatment right away if there’s a problem.
 Possible symptoms you might notice on your own include swollen gums, gingival bleeding, and loose teeth.

 What Should I Do If I’m Afraid of the Dentist?